bashkimkasa/InMemoryDB/README.md

 In order to use transactionId with these operations a transaction has to be created first using create-transaction operation.
 When ready to commit a transaction use commit-transaction operation.
 Whenever a transaction needs to be cancelled use rollback-transaction operation.

 Transaction isolation closely follows the read committed isolation level.
 Hence, the read operations do not need to be stored in the transaction repo (as read-locks are released as soon as select statements complete in this isolation level).
-In addition, write transactions do not block other transactions (either read or write).
+In addition, in this implementation 'write' transactions do not block other transactions (either read or write).

 When committing or rolling back a transaction the transactionId is invalidated (and deleted) accordingly.
-Also, when committing a transaction it will fail and error out accordingly if there is a conflict (meaning the transaction attempts to change a value for a key that was mutated after the transaction was created).
+Also, when committing a transaction, it will fail and error out accordingly if there is a conflict (meaning the transaction attempts to change a value for a key that was mutated after the transaction was created).

 Here is an example request sequence without transactions:
 ```console